apache/plc4x/THREAT-MODEL.md

 *(maps to §8 P1, P2, P7)*

-**Q18.** `.knxproj` (ZIP) handling: confirm ZIP-slip protection in the unzip step.
-BACnet EDE files: confirm parser robustness against malformed files.
+**Q18.** `.knxproj` (ZIP) handling: confirm ZIP-slip protection in the unzip step. ~~BACnet EDE files: confirm parser robustness against malformed files.~~ — the EDE half is moot: EDE parsing exists only in the Java BACnet/IP driver, which is not green in the §3 item 6 matrix, so it is out of scope *(maintainer: chrisdutz, 2026-08-21)*.

 **Answered (maintainer — chrisdutz):** the SPI3 rewrite addresses the ETS-parser issues and hardens XML parsing. *(maps to §6, §9, §11a)*